T of C

 Scholar Zhang, qin and Oriole 2

-In Xi Xiang Ji, as written in the 13th c.
-CE by Wang Shifu,3 Scholar Zhang while preparing for the civil service exam comes to Buddhist monastery, where he sees and falls in love with Cui Yingying (Oriole).4 Her mother has promised her to another, but by defeating some bandits he gains approval to marry Oriole.
-However, when he then goes to take the exam the mother tries to marry her to the original suitor.
-Scholar Zhang returns just in time finally to marry her.
+In the Yuan drama Xi Xiang Ji, as written in the 13th c.
+CE by Wang Shifu,3 Scholar Zhang while preparing for the civil service exam comes to Buddhist monastery, where he sees and falls in love with Cui Yingying (Oriole).4 She falls in love with him after hearing him play the qin, but her mother has promised her to another.
+Later, by defeating some bandits, Scholar Zhang gains approval to marry Oriole, but when he then leaves to take the exam the mother again tries to marry her to the original suitor.
+Scholar Zhang returns just in time; he and Yingying then wed.

-In the opera Scholar Zhang originally seduces Oriole by playing a qin song in his room while she listens from outside.5 The lyrics, said to have been used originally by Sima Xiangru to seduce Zhuo Wenjun, are those of the melody Wen Jun Cao (links there to recordings), also called Feng Qiu Huang (but compare another set of lyrics used with the 1549 Feng Qiu Huang).
+The opera itself specifies that Scholar Zhang seduces Oriole by playing the qin song in his room while she listens from outside.7 The lyrics are the same as those of the qin melody Wen Jun Cao (links there to recordings).
+That melody is also sometimes called Feng Qiu Huang, and are said to have been used originally by Sima Xiangru to seduce Zhuo Wenjun, but outside of this context the Sima Xiangru lyrics are usually the lyrics used with the 1525 Feng Qiu Huang).

-In an ensuing aria Student Zhang mentions several other qin melodies, suggesting they are less romantic.6
+In an ensuing aria Student Zhang mentions several other qin melodies, suggesting they are less romantic.8 Still later, another scene also has him playing , but there it specifies that he is practicing restraint.

 Footnotes (Shorthand references are explained on a separate page)

-The most complete translation of Xixiang Ji is Stephen H. West and Wilt L. Idema (ed. and transl.), The Moon and the Zither; Berkeley, University of California Press, 1991.
+Meanwhile, the most complete translation is Stephen H. West and Wilt L. Idema (ed. and transl.), The Moon and the Zither; Berkeley, University of California Press, 1991 (4 acts).
 A modern illustrated abridgement is The Western Chamber, Hong Kong, Hai Feng Publishing Co.
 1982.
 The play is discussed in LXS, p.33.

 (Return)